06 Jan HEALTHY LIVING – Where to Start with Healthy Eating

 A quarter of your plate should be grains; whole grains such as whole-wheat, barley, whole-wheat couscous quinoa, oats, and brown rice.
 Foods made with whole grains like whole-wheat pasta do not affect blood sugar and insulin as much as white pasta, white rice, white bread, etc.

 The last quarter of your plate should be protein: beans, nuts, fish and chicken are the best options.
 If you are a red meat lover, try to limit how often you eat it.
 The worst options are processed meats such as sausages, bacon and cold cuts because they are not only fatty but also very salty and full of preservatives.
+Organic meats such as grass-fed beef are also better as they are produced to maximize taste and nutritional value.

 If you are used to thinking about what to make as a side dish to accompany your meat, it is a twist to start thinking about what protein or meat you will have with your vegetables.